 Saturation Patrols.
 Officers will patrol areas identified as high motor vehicle crash areas.
-Crash data will provide this information and will help pinpoint locations that are overrepresented crash sites involving teenagers, pick-up trucks, and rural areas.
+Crash data will provide this information and will help pinpoint locations that are overrepresented crash sites involving teenagers, males 16-35, pick-up trucks, and rural areas.
+Seventy-eight percent of the State's counties are classified as rural, so by using all West Virginia State Police troops in conjunction with multiple municipal and county law enforcement agencies, there will be significant enforcement in rural areas.

 Directed Patrols.
 Officers will patrol areas identified as low seat belt use rate areas as determined by the annual scientific seat belt survey.
-Since many of the low-use-rate areas have historically been in rural parts of the state, agencies will target rural areas that contain an official scientific seat belt survey site.
-Patrol sites will also include areas near high schools and at locations where teens typically congregate (malls, theaters), and during times they would most likely be in route to and from these locations.
+Since many of the low-use-rate areas have historically been in rural parts of the State, agencies will target rural areas that contain an official scientific seat belt survey site.
+Patrol sites will also include areas near high schools and at locations near movie theaters, malls, and other areas where teenagers typically congregate, and during times they would most likely be enroute to and from these locations.

 Informational Checkpoints.
 Officers conduct informational checkpoints to remind citizens of the need for adults and children to use seat belts/child safety seats and provide information on the occupant protection laws of the State.
-Checkpoints will be established on roadways that are heavily traveled to reach as many individuals as possible, in rural areas, and as near high schools as safely as possible.
+Not only will checkpoints be established on roadways that are heavily traveled to reach as many individuals as possible, but they will also be established in rural areas and near high schools.
+Checkpoints generally occur during the nighttime timeframe, and by doing so, the checkpoints will target unrestrained nighttime drivers.

 Participation in the CIOT National Mobilizations.
-Due to the COVID-19 pandemic in FFY 2020 and safety measures taken to reduce the spread of the virus, the national mobilization for CIOT in May 2020 and the NHTSA national media buy were postponed until November 9-29, 2020 (in FFY 2021).
-West Virginia plans to conduct enforcement in November 2020, as well, to capitalize on NHTSA's rescheduled CIOT media buy.
-In addition to this, West Virginia will also conduct CIOT enforcement from May 14 - May 31, 2021, as the national campaign is expected to occur during its regular time frame.
-Funds provided to the regional coordinators will be granted to law enforcement agencies based on a previously developed enforcement plan coordinated by the RTSCs, law enforcement agencies and local Law Enforcement Liaisons in each region, as well as the GHSP Occupant Protection Coordinator.
+West Virginia will conduct CIOT enforcement during May 2022, in conjunction with the National CIOT campaign.
+West Virginia's CIOT campaign will run from May 13-May 30, 2022.
+Funds provided to the regional coordinators will be granted to law enforcement agencies based on a previously developed enforcement plan designed by the coordinator, law enforcement agencies and local law enforcement liaisons in each region, as well as the GHSP Occupant Protection Coordinator.
 Enforcement activities will occur daily in each region, during day and nighttime hours, with nighttime enforcement emphasized.
 Funds will be provided directly to the WVSP to be divided among the seven troop areas.
 The WVSP will be primarily responsible for patrolling roadways outside of the city and county jurisdictions and in rural areas where city and county law enforcement agencies are unable to participate due to low manpower departments.
-By using WVSP in conjunction with municipal and county law enforcement agencies, enforcement and education will serve all geographic areas within the state, including the locations with at least 70 percent of the state's unrestrained passenger vehicle occupant fatalities and serious injuries.
+By using WVSP in conjunction with municipal and county law enforcement agencies, enforcement and education will serve all geographic areas within the State, including the locations with at least 70 percent of the State's unrestrained passenger vehicle occupant fatalities and serious injuries.